 First of all, your CRYPTO-BOX Parallel should look like that:

-- If your model looks different (has a larger/longer silver or black case): These models will work up to Windows 9X only, Windows NT/2000/XP or higher are not supported!
+- If your model looks different (has a larger/longer silver or black case): These models were made for DOS and will work up to Windows 98 only, Windows NT/2000/XP or higher are not supported!

 - If the device looks like the picture above (case may be also black, green, red, blue or transparent): Open the case by pulling out the two screws half, then carefully open the case by lifting up the upper or lower plastic cover.